Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 # How to Build and Run a Linux CentOS Virtual Machine with OpenShift for Vagrant

+## Overview
+Because AWS Dev cluster OpenShift runs on RedHat Linux, while Sabre Developers use Windows 7, we need to have access to Linux using Windows.
+To do this, we need a Virtual Machine provider (VirtualBox in this case).

+The base Linux image is free RedHat compatible CentOS.
+Added to the base CentOS image is the OpenShift platform, and other required tools, such as Maven, Git, Java and CNTLM to handle Internet access via Sabre corporate proxy.
+The 'local DEV cluster' image is built using Packer and requires some additional tools/plugins (e.g.: Cygwin).

+With the built 'local DEV cluster' image available, you can run the 'Amazon Web Services DEV' mirror locally using Vagrant.
+After starting the virtual machine, you get OpenShift platform ready to use together with developer environment tools and an Internet connection.

 ## Building the Local DEV Cluster